-DOE BER supports structural biology user programs at synchrotron and neutron beamline facilities operated by BER or the Office of Basic Energy Sciences.
+DOE BER supports structural biology user programs at synchrotron and neutron beamline facilities operated by BER or the Basic Energy Sciences Program.
 These user programs are designed to provide the scientific community access to world-class experimental tools and scientific and technical expertise in support of their research programs, including areas of BER mission relevance.

 Facilities are open to users from academia, national laboratories, the private sector, and research institutes.
 Access is most often obtained through peer-reviewed proposals, with no charge for users who intend to publish their results.
 For research that is not intended for publication, access is available on a cost-recovery basis.

 New users should consult with a resource contact, listed below, before submitting a proposal.

 While access mechanisms may vary among the facilities (as described below under “Additional Information”), the main commonalities are:

 - General Users: These are individual researchers or groups who need access to a facility to carry out their research.
 General Users apply for access by submitting a proposal that is evaluated by an external Proposal Review Panel (PRP).
 The scope of a General User proposal can vary from a single experiment to a full program valid for multiple visits over multiple years.

 - Partner Users: These are users who enhance the facility capabilities and/or facility operation via external financial and/or intellectual capital contributions.
 The capabilities must be made available to General Users to benefit the overall User Program and the facility.
 In recognition of their support, Partner Users may access one or more beamlines over a defined time period.